hubertlepicki/handbook/benefits/work-leave.md

 ## Other Employment

-While on leave, employees may not accept other employment or apply for unemployment insurance.
-Acceptance of other employment while on leave will be treated as a voluntary resignation from employment.
+While on leave, employees may not apply for unemployment insurance, and must follow the policy for [Outside Employment][outside-employment].

 ## Types Of Leave